Omar Cook

-Omar-Sharif Cook (Omar-Šarif Kuk / Омар-Шариф Кук; born January 28, 1982) is an American-Montenegrin professional basketball coach and former player who is an assistant coach for the Cleveland Charge of the NBA G League.
+Omar-Sharif Cook (Omar-Šarif Kuk / Омар-Шариф Кук; born January 28, 1982) is an American-Montenegrin professional basketball coach and former player who is an assistant coach for the Cleveland Cavaliers of the National Basketball Association (NBA).
 He represented Montenegro internationally.
 Prior to entering the draft he was considered a top 10 overall prospect by several NBA scouts.

 Amateur career

 Cook played high school basketball at Christ The King Regional High School, and then played college basketball at St. John's University.
 Cook ranked second in the nation and first in the Big East in assists during the one year he spent at St. John's.
 He also broke Mark Jackson's record for the most assists in a game for a St. John's player with 17, against Stony Brook University.